B2B marketers often wonder: How many white papers should our company publish?

 - By product line

 3. Problems solved: How many business or technical problems does your company solve?
-Do you need one white paper for each?

 Sometimes each “problem” has a separate product line with its own marketing team; in this case, treat each as a separate company.

 4. Competition: Does your company have aggressive competitors that publish many white papers?

 Of course, you don’t want to publish white papers “just because everyone else is doing them.”
 But the scope and pace of your competition is a factor.